lvbart/Automate-boring-work/README.md

   2.3 budget database

-  3. what did I learn?
+  3. what I learn?
+  3.1 Git and Github

+  3.2